 “The Pixilated Apocalypse: Video Games and Nuclear Fears, 1980-2012” in Blouin, Michael, Morgan Shipley, and Jack Taylor (eds.), The Silence of Fallout: Nuclear Criticism in a Post-Cold War World.
 Newcastle: Cambridge Scholars Publishing, 2013.

 Strategic Digital Defense: Video Games and Reagan’s ‘Star Wars’ Program, 1980-1987” in Kapell, Matthew Wilhelm and Andrew B.R.
 Elliot (eds.), Playing with the Past: Digital Games and the Simulation of History.
-New York: Bloomsbury Publishing, 2013.
+New York: Bloomsbury Academic, 2013.

 “MTV and Transatlantic Cold War Music Videos” in TEMP: Tidsskrift for Historie (A Danish Journal of History), nr.
 06 – 2013.

 "'We Won't Get Fooled Again': The Who and Philosophy," with Dr. Casey Rentmeester, The Heart of Arts & Sciences Colloquium Series, Finnish American Heritage Center, Hancock, MI, April 9, 2015.

 "Containing The Day After: The Co-Option of an Antinuclear Media Event," invited presenter and panel chair at the 10th Annual History Graduate Student Association Conference of Ohio University, Athens, OH, February 6-7, 2015.

 "Selling 'Star Wars' in American Mass Media."
 Media and the Cold War, 1975-1991, International Conference in Volda, Norway, November 20-22, 2014.